 By recognizing and interpreting facial, biometric and audio cues, AI interfaces can identity shoppers’ in-the-moment emotions, reactions or mindset and deliver appropriate products, recommendations or support—ensuring that a retail engagement doesn’t miss its mark.Anticipatory Support

-Retailers are applying machine learning and data aggregation tools to anticipate consumers’ needs based on situational or emotional contexts and provide service or product recommendations.
-This includes using data generated by mobile apps to create a unified view of members’ behaviors and preferences, as well as leveraging RFID and other technologies to detect items that shoppers are interacting with in order to target shoppers in the moment and drive incremental sales.
-It also encompasses taking targeted advertising offline with recognition technologies that allow brands to pinpoint and deliver the most relevant ads to specific consumers near physical point-of-purchase.
+Retailers are applying machine learning and data aggregation tools to anticipate consumer behaviors and needs based on situational or emotional contexts and provide service or product recommendations.
+This includes using data generated by mobile apps to create a unified view of a member's shopping behavior and preferences, as well as leveraging RFID and other technologies to detect items that shoppers are interacting with in order to target shoppers in the moment and drive incremental retail sales.
+It also encompasses taking targeted advertising offline with recognition technologies that allow brands to pinpoint and deliver the most relevant ads to specific connected consumers near physical point-of-purchase.